squirrly/squirrly-seo/README.md

-# SEO Plugin by SQUIRRLY
+### SEO Plugin by SQUIRRLY

-<h3>SEO Plugin by SQUIRRLY - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time</h3>
+SEO Plugin by SQUIRRLY - helps you find the right keywords to rank by, in less then 2 minutes, and checks your on-page SEO in real time

 http://www.youtube.com/watch?v=HYTcdLXNhhw